heades/portfolio/markdown/index.md

 Welcome to my digital cork board!

+I believe that the essence of design is creative problem solving with a focus on quality and inclusion; everyone deserves well-designed thoughtful products.

-I'm interested in interaction design, user-interface design, the design of cross-platform mobile applications, and I'm very passionate about applying these methodologies to the design of health and fitness applications.
+I’m interested in interaction design, user-interface design, the design of cross-platform mobile applications, and I’m very passionate about applying these methodologies to the inclusive design of health and fitness applications.
 I also enjoy software engineering and verification.
-Currently, I'm an associate professor of computer science in the School of Computer and Cyber Sciences at Augusta University.
+Currently, I’m an associate professor of computer science in the School of Computer and Cyber Sciences at Augusta University.